24028780/SELF-TAUGHT/README.md

 # SELF-TAUGHT
-here i was teaching myself almkst every single topic that was donbe on first semester
+here i was teaching myself almost every single topic that was donbe on first semester